Where’s Your Okra?

 At the Gym

 Dream: I’m in a gymnasium with a bunch of guys exuberantly sprinting from half-way down the court, like “suicides” for basketball practice.
-Each time I get to the line at the end, a large obese woman lunges toward me and grabs me in a frontal bear hug.
+Each time I get to the line at the end, a large, tall woman lunges toward me and grabs me in a frontal bear hug.
 She scares me and I yell out.
 This happens several times.
 When it’s time to leave the gym, I sprint to the door and the lady reappears again, grabbing me in a final bear hug and I scream again.
 She reminds me of a homeless lady I used to see in NYC.

 One weekend in early cold February, I was in the process of moving my belongings from Queens, where I had been house-sitting, to Manhattan, where I had just found a place to stay after being homeless for five weeks.
 It would take me three long rides on the F Train to haul my stuff in one jumbo suitcase and a small side kick.
 On my first trip, I made it to the last subway car just in time before the doors were about to close.
 As I boarded, I noticed everyone making a beehive out of the car, but I was too rushed and out-of-breath to notice what was going on.
 I was grateful to have a seat and plenty of room for my suitcases, and especially grateful to have escaped a bitterly cold wait for the next train.
 As I settled down, I began to notice a terrible odor.
 I looked around and noticed that it was just me and the homeless woman I used to see around town.
 Oh, that’s why everyone was baling out of the car when I got on….

 I eventually got to my new place, emptied my suitcases and headed back to Queens for my second load.
 Off the subway at Sutphin Station, onto the Q44 bus, walk a half mile to the house, load up my suitcases, walk back to the bus stop, back on the Q44, back to the subway station, but definitely NOT the last car this time.
 I sit in what I think is a vacant car and wouldn’t you know, the same lady was there, again!
 I began to wonder if I was undergoing some kind of cosmic test.
-“Aw, shucks!” as I sat down.
+Aw, shucks!
+I thought to myself as I sat down.
 However, I decided that whatever it took, I would stay in the car this time, for the entire l-o-o-o-o-n g ride back to Manhattan.
 I did just that, breathing as shallowly as I could to prevent the stench from stinging my nostrils and lungs.

 A next day I had the following dream:

 Dream: I’m in bed with a man having a very sensual encounter.
 We’re both naked.
 He turns over on his stomach, exposing that he also has a vagina.
 I’m startled by this…very curious, in awe.
 Liquid stool begins to seep from his anus.
 Somehow, I’m not repelled.
 The sight stirs a deep place in me.
 Another man is nearby…I don’t remember what he’s doing because I can’t see him, but I know he’s there.
-I see grayish turds that turn ashen white, then they turn to brilliant gold nuggets.
+I see grayish turds that turn ashen white, then they turn into brilliant gold nuggets.
 I feel as if I’m seeing a miracle.
-Something washes over me, inside of me, filling me from my gut upward to my heart, then to my head, outward to my shoulders, my face and nose, downward thorough my legs and my feet.
-Oh my gosh, my fingertips.
+Something washes over me, inside of me, filling me from my gut upward to my heart, then to my head, outward to my shoulders, my face and nose, downward through my legs and my feet.
+Oh my gosh, even my fingertips.
 Everything’s buzzing.

 Another episode in the “healing theatre” of my dreams.
 Truly a continual and miraculous journey home.

-Thanks for listening in!
+Thanks for visiting!

 . . . .